jquery/jquery.org/pages/conduct/faq.md

 However, we do expect that people will abide by the spirit and words of the CoC when in "official" jQuery Foundation spaces.
 This code has been adopted by the jQuery Foundation and all of its projects.
 That means that it'll apply both in community spaces _and_ at jQuery Foundation events.

-In practice, this means the various jQuery Foundaiton IRC channels (#jquery, #jquery-dev, etc.), bug tracking and code review tools, and "official" jQuery Foundation events such as sprints.
+In practice, this means the various jQuery Foundation IRC channels (#jquery, #jquery-dev, etc.), bug tracking and code review tools, and "official" jQuery Foundation events such as sprints.
 In addition, violations of this code outside these spaces may affect a person's ability to participate within them.

 ### What about events funded by the jQuery Foundation?